-Landed cost of imports 160,126,697 Customs duties and tariff fees paid 25,598,027
+Landed cost of imports 160,126,697 Customs duties and tariff fees paid 25,598,027 e) Excise taxes

 Documentary stamp taxes in relation to the Company's borrowing transactions were expensed and settled by the local bank.
 The related balances amounting to P98.9 million were reimbursed by the Company as part of bank service fee.